 Active Shooter Response

 UIS and the surrounding communities are as prepared as they can be for a serious emergency involving someone with a gun.
 The best thing you can do is prepare for an event where your ability to respond quickly may save your life.
+Always remember, in the event of an active shooter you can run, hide, or fight.

 Active threats in the United States